 In accordance with the listing rules of The NASDAQ Stock Market LLC ("NASDAQ"), our Board of Directors must consist of a majority of "independent directors," as determined in accordance with NASDAQ Rule 5605(a)(2).
-The Board has determined that current directors Mr. Barr, Mr. Beasley, Mr. Cattermole, Mr. Larkin, Dr. Lein, and Mr. Sykes are independent directors in accordance with applicable NASDAQ listing rules.
+The Board has determined that current directors Mr. Barr, Mr. Beasley, Mr. Cattermole, Dr. Lein, and Mr. Sykes are independent directors in accordance with applicable NASDAQ listing rules.
 The Board performed a review to determine the independence of its members and made a subjective determination as to each member that no transactions, relationships, or arrangements exist that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director of our company.
 In making these determinations, the Board reviewed the information provided by the directors with regard to each individual's business and personal activities as they may relate to us and our management.
 In particular, the Board considered Mr. Cattermole's service as Interim Chief Executive Officer during a portion of 2009 and the compensation he received for such service and determined that such service and compensation would not interfere with his exercise of independent judgment in carrying out the responsibilities of a director.

-Laura C. Kendall, a former director who completed her term of service on the Board as of the date of the 2011 Annual Meeting of Shareholders and did not stand for re-election, was also determined by the Board to be an independent director in accordance with the NASDAQ listing rules.
+Steven M. Larkin, who tendered his resignation from the Board effective as of May 6, 2013 in connection with his appointment as our Chief Operating Officer effective as of May 6, 2013, was also determined by the Board to be an independent director in accordance with the NASDAQ listing rules.